metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 Run your macro from the command line::

    rose macro planet.PlanetChecker

 Try changing the value of ``env=WORLD`` to other solar system planets and re-running the macro.

-Try changing the value of ``env=WORLD`` to other solar system planets and re-running the macro.